syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 {% endhighlight %}

-The default value of [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) is 120.
+The default value of the [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) is 120.

-N> [SfPullToRefresh.RefreshContentThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentThreshold.html) and [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) should have a difference of at least 100.
+N> The [SfPullToRefresh.RefreshContentThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentThreshold.html) and the [SfPullToRefresh.PullingThreshold](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~PullingThreshold.html) should have a difference of at least 100.
 Only then the animations of the pullable content will be visible in `TransitionType.Push` mode of animation.

 ### RefreshContentRadius

-The radius of the progress view can be customized using [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) property.
-The default value of [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) is 25.
+The radius of the progress view can be customized using the [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) property.
+The default value of the [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) is 25.

-Refer the below code example to set the [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) property
+Refer to the following code example to set the [SfPullToRefresh.RefreshContentRadius](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~RefreshContentRadius.html) property:

 {% highlight c# %}